 This bathroom is a confident mix of emerald green tiles in the angular shower and pink and red ones on the floor that makes a bold statement.
 Plus, there's enough storage to make the space functional, too.

 By now, you've learned that black accents, clean finishes, and color are all details of a modern bathroom.
 And this one, also from Elizabeth Roberts, encapsulates that checklist.
 The pink vanity is an irresistible touch, and the rounded mirrors add to its overall soft, approachable look.

 Penny tiles are yet another traditional aspect of a bathroom, but they are given a modern twist in this example from GRT Architects because of their unexpected colors and fun design.
 The zigzag pattern of the floor-to-ceiling tiles is sleek and impactful.

 The modern bathroom aims to celebrate the beauty of the outdoors.
 That might look like a playful leaf-print motif on the walls, or sprucing up drab corners with live plants.

 Choose a Tub Over a Shower

 Creating a space that's a sanctuary is a hallmark of a modern bathroom, and that lesson is often interpreted with lush potted plants.
 In Katherine Carter's design, a traditional clawfoot tub is accompanied by a bright green plant for a relaxing detail to an otherwise timeless white bathroom.

 Install a Smart Sconce

 A modern bathroom has more than enough storage to retain its ultra-clean appearance, and this bathroom from Elizabeth Roberts fits the bill.
-As you've likely already noticed, sconces are also widely used in today's bathrooms.
-Here, the detailed design on this sconce matches the colors in the nearby runner.
+Sconces are also widely used in today's bathrooms; here, the detailed design on this sconce matches the colors in the nearby runner.